Hermann Dietz: Interwar period

-Though the signature of the Treaty of Versailles endorsed the return of Bydgoszcz to the re-born Polish nation, Hermann Dietz decided to stay in the city.
+Though the signature of the Treaty of Versailles endorsed the return of Bydgoszcz to the reborn Polish nation, Hermann Dietz decided to stay in the city.
 On January 19, 1920, he sided with Hugo Wolff, the German mayor, to take part in the ceremony handing over the municipal authority to Jan Maciaszek, the new city magistrate appointed by the Polish government.

 Although the transfer of power went smoothly, the atmosphere in the city was tense.
 In this situation, the new city council, afraid of riots, took the decision to preventively isolate some of the most active German leaders.
 Hence, the 60-year-old doctor Hermann Dietz wound up in Poznań citadel, jailed for three months.

 At his return, Dietz resumed his political activity in German minority organizations, defending its rights: he was being considered anew one of the leaders of the German citizens in Bydgoszcz.
 During the interwar period, he also gained a great respect among Poles, distinguishing himself by a favorable attitude towards them, whenever the tensions arose, with conflicts and disputes between both nationalities being a daily business.
 Hermann opposed at court another German, Maksymilian Neumann.
 The latter, living at Kosciuszko street, addressed sick Poles in his tenement whom the doctor visited as "[...] dogs to (let) die".
 After having been reported by neighbourgs, the case against H. Dietz was judged in the spring of 1939: Neumann was sentenced to six months in prison.

 World War II

 During the Bydgoszcz Bloody Sunday episode which started on September 3, 1939, Dietz hid in the basement of his own tenement house.
 Discovered by Polish soldiers looking for saboteurs, he was protected from arrest thanks to the intervention of a Polish coachman who vouched for him: the 78-year-old man was left alone.

 A few days later the situation changed and the Germans started shooting the Poles, but Dietz intervened in their defence.
 He even had his neighbours, family of the industrialist Stanisław Rolbieski, murdered by the Nazi forces.
 Although he was regularly vocal in his critics upon Nazism, he was nevertheless received in 1941 by the German city authorities for a ceremony celebrating his 80th birthday.
 He died three years later, on February 21, 1944, and was buried in the Evangelical cemetery then located at Jagiellońska street: in 1945, the cemetery was closed and transferred to the Lutheran cemetery in Zaświat Street.

 In 2018, the Evangelical parish renovated most of the tombstones, including Hermann Dietz's.

 Among his children, Herma Dietz (born in 1919) married Walter Sontheimer, a school headmaster.
-Their son, Prof. Dr. Günther-Dietz Sontheimer (1934-1992), was a scholar in indology.
+Their son, Prof. Dr. Günther-Dietz Sontheimer (1934–1992), was a scholar in indology.